 This person had often been to his house, and they ate innumerable meals together.
 The owner definitely never knew what was in this worker’s heart.

 The monetary and personal cost of this loss is immeasurable.
-If I had talked with both people at the one year mark, the cracks would have already been there.
-Silently the crack grew, and the guy left.
+The guy was actually never on the same page with the owner.
+The owner was being used, and the guy left when he wanted.
 The owner was the last to know and too late.
+I guess he saved money on severence.

 Looking down on recruiting makes the principle of reaping what we sow a sad tail for innumerable Western Companies active in China.